csc-training/hpc-python/articles/parallel-programming/intro-to-mpi.md

 communication will involve some or all of the processes in a communicator.

-All processes start in a global communicator called `MPI_COMM_WORLD` (or `MPI.COMM_WORLD` in mpi4py), but the user can define custom communicators as needed.
+All processes start in a global communicator called `MPI_COMM_WORLD` (or `MPI.COMM_WORLD` in mpi4py), but the user can also define their own custom communicators as needed.

 In C and Fortran, all MPI routines expect a communicator as one of the arguments.
 In Python, most MPI routines are implemented as methods of a